 Nha Trang is one of the most famous destinations in Vietnam with its renowned blue beaches.
 Nha Trang is no doubt very open to tourism, not only the beaches inland are managed in good condition but the islands in Nha Trang Bay are also accessible for foreigners permit-free.

 Tourists often buy a shared package tour to three or four islands around the bay, so permit for access is unrequited.
 Tour price for each person is also quite cheap, only from VND200,000 to VND300,000.
-However, if you don’t buy tour from tour companies, you will have to buy two-way canoe ticket which can be very expensive.
+However, if you don’t buy a tour from tour companies, you will have to buy a two-way canoe ticket which can be very expensive.

 Tre Island is the biggest island of Nha Trang bay.
-Covering a total area of 32.5 kilometers square, located about 5 kilometers away from Nha Trang city on the east.
+Covering a total area of 32.5 kilometres square, located about 5 kilometres away from Nha Trang city on the east.
 Tre island is the place where the famous Vinpearl Park and Resort belongs to.
 So you can come to Tre island by two way: by boat or by cable car.
 There are two main parts of the island:

 - Vung Me – Bai Tru – Dam Gia – Bai Ran: Vinpearl Land park and resort area, Hon Tre cultural park and Bai Soi ecotourism area.

 Phu Quoc must be the most open-to-access island, has most supportive facilities for tourism activities in Vietnam.
 The island offers many things to enjoy from natural wonders to historical and cultural charms.
-Phu Quoc also is the only place in the country that offers a 30 day visa free exemption for all nationalities.
+Phu Quoc also is the only place in the country that offers a 30-day visa-free exemption for all nationalities.

-Best time to visit: you can visit the island almost year round.
-In each season you can expect some thing different here.
+Best time to visit: you can visit the island almost year-round.
+In each season you can expect something different here.

-- May – October: wet season (also off season).
+- May – October: wet season (also off-season).
 What to do: explore the national park (hiking, trekking), picnic time at waterfalls and remote beaches.